Farringdon, London: Boundaries

 Farringdon has no formally defined boundaries, but can be approximated as extending to Clerkenwell Road to the north, Goswell Road and Aldersgate Street to the east, Charterhouse Street, Charterhouse Square and Carthusian Street to the south and Farringdon Road to the west.
+Central District Alliance BID is the Business Improvement District representing Farringdon.

 Boundary with the City

-A map based on Stow c 1600 shows the Fagswell Brook south of Cowcross Street as the northern boundary of the City.
+A map based on Stow c 1600 shows the Fagswell Brook south of Cowcross Street as the northern boundary of the city.
 At Long Lane, by the brook, were the now lost ornamental boundary markers known as West Smithfield Bars, first documented in 1170 and 1197.

 Until 1993, a small triangle of land south of Cowcross Street was within the City of London and formed part of the Farringdon Without ward.
 The boundary between the City of London and the London Borough of Islington was locally realigned in 1993 with small exchanges of land between each; in this area the boundary was moved slightly south to align with Charterhouse Street.

 Transport

 The redevelopment and expansion of Farringdon station has had a significant effect on the local area.
-The station is served by the Thameslink north-south rail route and since May 2022 the east-west Elizabeth line service which required the construction of additional station entrances.
+The station is served by the Thameslink north–south rail route and since May 2022 the east–west Elizabeth line service which required the construction of additional station entrances.
 The Crossrail project to construct the Elizabeth line was delayed by a number of years, having been due to open in December 2018.
 A proposed upgrade of the Thameslink route would also affect the local area, including the construction of further station entrances, the pedestrianisation of Cowcross Street and the demolition of several buildings.